DODAS-TS/HandsOnSparkDODAS2019/docs/pres.md

 ---
 # Install Helm and local k8s

-Let's setup our local cluster with 2 fake nodes:
+Let's setup our local cluster with 2 fake nodes that will be our __dev environment__:

     !bash
     # Install k8s cli